Mickie4/Milestone-Project1/README.md

     - I made the mockups with this program https://www.sketch.com/
 - Boostrap
     - I used this framework to build the website https://getbootstrap.com/
+- CSS & HTML
+    - Since this was an only frontend project these are the two building blocks I used.

 ## Testing